 Kubelka-Munk Pigment Model

 Fortunately there are other ways to approximate translucent surfaces.
 If you start doing some research through various papers, the first one you're likely to run into is the Kubelka-Munk Pigment Model.
-This was developed in the 30s to describe light bouncing off wall paint.
+This was developed in the 1930s to describe light bouncing off wall paint.
 The idea is, how much of what pigments do you need so that when you paint a wall with x thickness of paint you get the desired color.
 Research was done, and some useful models were created.
-For more information, check out Andrew Glassner's "Principles of Digital Image Synthesis".
+For more information, check out Andrew Glassner's "Principles of Digital Image Synthesis" book available on Amazon and other spots.

 The method has several problems though, such as it assumes the substance is homogenous all the way through.
 It does not take into account layers of different materials or different densities in a single surface.